arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 The House committee [investigating the Capitol riot](https://www.economist.com/united-states/2022/06/29/donald-trumps-shameful-role-in-the-storming-of-the-capitol) of <strong>January 6th 2021</strong> recommended that the Justice Department charge <strong>Donald Trump</strong> with four federal crimes.
-They include obstruction of justice, conspiracy to defraud the United States, aid for an insurrection and making false statements to the government.
+They are obstruction of justice, conspiracy to defraud the United States, aid to an insurrection and making false statements to the government.
 The referrals carry no legal weight; prosecutors are conducting their own probe of the former president’s [efforts to overturn the 2020 election](https://www.economist.com/united-states/2022/07/21/the-january-6th-committee-has-hobbled-donald-trump).

 <strong>EU </strong>energy ministers agreed to a <strong>cap on gas prices</strong>.
 Gas may not be bought or sold for more than €180 ($191) per MWh if contracts exceed that price for three consecutive days, which is far lower than the European Commission’s earlier proposal to [cap prices](https://www.economist.com/graphic-detail/2022/09/27/the-wrong-way-to-solve-europes-energy-crisis) when they hit €275 per MWh for ten days.
 The cap, which still needs to be legally approved, is due to come into force next February.